JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 .. code :: bash

-   export OPT=/discover/swdev/jcsda/modules
+   export JEDI_OPT=/discover/swdev/jcsda/modules
+   module use $JEDI_OPT/modulefiles/core
-   module use $OPT/modulefiles
+   module use $JEDI_OPT/modulefiles/apps

 Currently two stacks are maintained (choose only one)

 .. code :: bash

-   module load apps/jedi/intel-impi # aka apps/jedi/intel-impi/20.0.0.166
+   module load jedi/intel-impi
-   module load apps/jedi/gnu-impi # aka apps/jedi/9.2.0
+   module load jedi/gnu-impi

-Despite the name (``20.0.0.166``), the first loads version 19.1.0.166 of the intel compiler and mpi suite.

 The second option may seem a little surprising, pairing the gnu 9.2.0 compiler suite with the intel 19.1.0.166 mpi library.
 However, this is intentional.
 Intel MPI is currently the recommended MPI library on SLES-12 for both Intel and gnu compilers.
 Note that OpenMPI is not yet available on SLES-12, though they do have hpcx, which is a proprietary variant of OpenMPI from Mellanox.